Chelsea's Guro Reiten says beating Arsenal to WSL crown would 'mean everything' as title race hots up

 Adversity is not something the 2020/21 FA Cup holders and Champions League finalists have had to face too often but that early setback, coupled with a group-stage exit from Europe this season and a Conti Cup final defeat to Manchester City have added an extra edge to her championship ambitions.

-The back-to-back WSL winners have yet to lead this season's table at any point, a record they can finally put straight when they take on Tottenham, another London rival, live on Sky Sports at Kingsmeadow on Wednesday.
+The back-to-back WSL winners have yet to lead this season's table at any point, a record they can finally put straight when they take on Leicester on Sunday, live on Sky Sports.

 How much would it mean to go top, and pip Arsenal to the title?
 Reiten says: "It would mean everything after the season we have had, with the Champions League which we don't talk much about - but we want to win the league title, there's the FA Cup too, and we lost the Continental Cup final.